mit-rss/visual_servoing/README.md

 Please include video, screen shots, data visualizations, etc. in your presentation as evidence of these deliverables.
 A good report will make quantitative and qualitative evaluations of your results.

-Here are some resources to help you present an effective analysis of your Lab 4 system:
+We provide you with some resources to help you present an effective analysis of your Lab 4 system:

 ### Vision Analysis
 We've provided some code to test the Intersection over Union (IOU) scores of your vision algorithms on the three datasets provided.
 IOU is a measure of how accurate bounding boxes are, and is a choice metric for analysis of object detection algorithms.
 Go into **visual_servoing/computer_vision/**  and run: